The Blossoms: The 1960s

 During the summer of 1962, the Blossoms were finally successful on the charts, although their biggest hit song, "He's a Rebel", was not credited to them.
 Producer Phil Spector had learned that Vikki Carr was soon to record "He's a Rebel" for Liberty Records as her debut single, and decided he had to rush his own version to stores.
 Since the Crystals (his biggest girl group at the time) were touring on the east coast at the time, the Blossoms were instead brought in to record the track.
 However, when Spector released the record, the song was instead credited to the Crystals (much to the dismay of the actual Crystals).
 The Blossoms in turn received only a meager session fee (Darlene Love states they were paid "triple scale") and are not credited for contributing to the record.
 The song peaked at No. 1 on the Billboard Hot 100 and firmly established Spector as a force in the music industry.
 Over the next three years, the Blossoms, with Wright as lead, would be the favored singers on all of Spector's sessions recorded in California.

 Wright and Barrett sang with Bobby Sheen as Bob B. Soxx & the Blue Jeans.
-This combo achieved hit singles for Spector, including a version of the Disney song "Zip-a-Dee-Doo-Dah."
+This combo achieved hit singles for Spector, including a version of the Disney song "Zip-a-Dee-Doo-Dah".
+They sang background on Love's Christmas (Baby Please Come Home).

-Spector also used The Blossoms as the prime backing group for the Righteous Brothers' "You've Lost That Lovin' Feelin', which was a No. 1 hit in 1964 in the U.S. and in the U.K..
-Helping out too with the crescendo was Cher, who had previously sung for Spector on recordings by The Ronettes, including "Be My Baby", which also featured The Blossoms.
+Spector also used the Blossoms as the prime backing group for the Righteous Brothers' "You've Lost That Lovin' Feelin', which was a No. 1 hit in 1964 in the U.S. and in the U.K..
+Helping out too with the crescendo was Cher, who had previously sung for Spector on recordings by The Ronettes, including "Be My Baby", which also featured the Blossoms.

-Although The Blossoms were attempting to establish themselves as primary artists, they still contributed backing vocals behind many of the biggest hits of the 1960s including "Monster Mash" by Bobby "Boris" Pickett and Shelley Fabares' "Johnny Angel", and the Blossoms lead singer Wright's solo efforts (which included "He's Sure the Boy I Love", although again Spector credited the song to the Crystals).
+Although the Blossoms were attempting to establish themselves as primary artists, they still contributed backing vocals behind many of the biggest hits of the 1960s including "Monster Mash" by Bobby "Boris" Pickett and Shelley Fabares' "Johnny Angel", and the Blossoms lead singer Wright's solo efforts (which included "He's Sure the Boy I Love", although again Spector credited the song to the Crystals).
 Fabares has said that her strongest memory of that recording session was the "beautiful voices of the backup singers".

-In 1964, the group was reduced to a trio of Wright (now Love), Barrett (now James), and newcomer Jean King and were a featured part of a relatively successful weekly rock' n' roll television program called Shindig!
+In 1964, the group was reduced to a trio of Wright (now Love), Barrett (now James), and newcomer Jean King.
+They were a featured part of a relatively successful weekly rock' n' roll television program called Shindig!.
 The Blossoms used their vocal versatility to their advantage, singing in various styles behind a cross-section of artists, including Patty Duke, Shelley Fabares, Jackie Wilson, Aretha Franklin, and Marvin Gaye.